-Exertional heat illnesses have become a top-of-mind condition across sports medicine as we step into the muggy months of outdoor sporting events.
+Exertional heat illnesses have become top-of-mind across sports medicine as we step into the muggy months of outdoor sporting events.
 These don’t just include elite or collegiate athletes either; think of all of the kids playing Little League Baseball or participating in soccer camps.
 Everyone needs to be taken care of in the hot summer sun, and getting a grasp on how you can best advocate for your athletes’ health and wellbeing during this time is critical now more than ever.

-In 2015, the National Athletic Trainers’ Association (NATA) published a Position Statement on Exertional Heat Illnesses to present best-practice recommendations for the prevention, recognition and treatment of exertional heat illnesses and to describe the relevant physiology of thermoregulation.
+In 2015, the National Athletic Trainers’ Association (NATA) published a Position Statement on Exertional Heat Illnesses to present best-practice recommendations for the prevention, recognition and treatment of exertional heat illnesses and the relevant physiology of thermoregulation.
 This document outlines years of research and data that give athletic trainers a solid foundation to understand and prevent heat illness.
 Drink it all in (pun intended).

 5 Types of Heat Illnesses

 According to the NATA’s Position Statement, there are five distinct heat illnesses that an athlete can suffer:

 - Exercise-associated muscle cramps: Involuntary, painful contractions of muscle during or after exercise.

 - Heat syncope: Dizziness that often occurs in unfit or heat-unacclimatized persons who stand for a long period of time in the heat or during sudden changes in posture in the heat.

 - Heat exhaustion: The inability to effectively exercise in the heat, secondary to a combination of factors, including cardiovascular insufficiency, hypotension, energy depletion and central fatigue.